Monte Carlo

 There are two tool tabs, Configuration and Simulation.

-3. In the search bar, search for Monte Carlo.
-Click Add tool.
+In the search bar, search for Monte Carlo. and then click + Add tool.

 Note